streamlit/docs/content/get-started/main-concepts/advanced-concepts.md

 st.dataframe(df)
 ```

-Of course, you may be wondering where your username and password goes.
-Well, Streamlit has a convenient mechanism for [Secrets management](/library/advanced-features/secrets-management).
-You can read the full details after getting through the basics.
+Of course, you may be wondering where your username and password go.
+Streamlit has a convenient mechanism for [Secrets management](/library/advanced-features/secrets-management).
 For now, let's just see how `st.connection` works very nicely with secrets.
 In your local project directory, you can save a `.streamlit/secrets.toml` file.
 You save your secrets in the toml file and `st.connection` just uses them!
 For example, if you have an app file `streamlit_app.py` your project directory may look like this:

 ```bash
 your-LOCAL-repository/